virtouso/go-challenge-timely-tag-system/README.md

 If your solution is not sample enough for implementing fast, you can just describe it in your documents.

-Explain the resoan of choices in your documents.
+Use any tools that you prefer just explain the resoan of choices in your documents.
 For example explain why you choose REST API for receiving data.

 It is more valuable to us that the project comes with unit tests.